 Step 1 - Locate an event using the list below.

 Step 2 - Complete a one time pre-registration at testreg.nd.gov to save time at the event.
 You can register on-site if you aren't able to pre-register.
 Please do not call the public health hotline to schedule your COVID-19 test, as the hotline is unable to schedule appointments directly.

 Step 3 - All individuals will be notified of their results, positive or not-detected, within 72-hour after the sample arrives at the processing laboratory.

 How do I access my test results?
-Visit the Test Results website to find ways to access your PCR or Rapid Antigen test results.
+Visit the Test Results website to find ways to access your PCR, Rapid Antigen, or Rapid NAAT test results.